khonsulabs/bonsaidb-www/content/blog/2023-01-06-introducing-okaywal.md

 ended up throwing out that implementation and switching to a model inspired by how PostgreSQL's WAL works.
-Given that it's a v0.0.1 release on Crates.io, I wouldn't take its benchmarks seriously, which is why I've cut off the higher end results to keep the comparison against PogreSQL more legible.
+Given that it's a v0.0.1 release on Crates.io, I wouldn't take its benchmarks seriously, which is why I've cut off the higher end results to keep the comparison against PostgreSQL more legible.

 Second, a note about PostgreSQL.
 I am connecting to PostgreSQL using the [postgres][postgres] crate over unsecured TCP to localhost.
 The write is to a